oc-shopaholic/oc-shopaholic-docs/collection-class/collection-class.md

 ### skip($iCount)
   * $iCount - count of elements to skip

-Method is used in combination with the take() method to specify the count of elements needed to be skipped.
+Method is used in combination with take() method to specify count of elements needed to be skipped.
 ```php
 $obList = ElementCollection::make([1, 2, 10, 15]);
 return $obList->skip(2)->take(1);